suchipi/yavascript/src/api/commands/cat/cat.help.md

 `cat` - Read files from disk

-Read the contents of one or more files from disk as one UTF-8 string, print that string to stdout, then return it.
+Reads the contents of one or more files from disk as one UTF-8 string.

 Provides the same functionality as the unix binary of the same name.